rustinlee/game-off-2013/README.md

 # Armipotent

-An experimental platformer written in JavaScript using HTML5 Canvas.
+An experimental danmaku (bullet hell) platformer written in JavaScript using HTML5 Canvas.
+Change weapons and strategy on the fly according to the situation.

 ## Screenshots